avan06/whisper-webui-translate/docs/translateModel.md

 The larger the parameters of the Translation model, the better its translation capability is expected.
 However, this also requires higher computational resources and slower running speed.

+The translation model is now compatible with the `Word Timestamps - Highlight Words` feature.

-Currently, when the `Highlight Words timestamps` option is enabled in the Whisper `Word Timestamps options`, it cannot be used simultaneously with the Translation Model.
-This is because Highlight Words splits the source text, and after translation, it becomes a non-word-level string.
+~~Currently, when the `Highlight Words timestamps` option is enabled in the Whisper `Word Timestamps options`, it cannot be used simultaneously with the Translation Model.
+This is because Highlight Words splits the source text, and after translation, it becomes a non-word-level string.~~

 # Translation Model